-E. JURY AND WITNESS DUTY
+D. JURY AND WITNESS DUTY

-1. JURY DUTY LEAVE: Any employee who is called to serve on a jury is granted time off for the time necessary.
+- 1. JURY DUTY LEAVE: Any employee who is called to serve on a jury is granted time off for the time necessary.
 City of Warrenton grants regular status employees time off with pay for mandatory jury duty and/or jury duty orientation.
 A copy of the court notice must be submitted to the employee's supervisor to verify the need for such leave.
-The employee may keep the jury duty pay he or she receives.
-The employee shall be required to transfer any compensation received for the performance of such duty to the City.
+The employee may keep the mileage reimbursement pay he or she receives from the court for jury duty.
+If the employee receives any other compensation for jury duty, the employee must transfer that compensation to the City.
 Except as outlined above, all other jury duty service is unpaid, though you may elect to use any earned and unused vacation benefits that you have available.
 The employee is expected to report for work when doing so does not conflict with court obligations.
 It is the employee's responsibility to keep his or her supervisor informed about the amount of time required for jury duty.
-Verification of the dates and times of service may be required.

-2. WITNESS DUTY LEAVE: Any employee who is called to serve as a subpoenaed witness in a court of law before a judge, or before a legislative committee, administrative proceeding, or any official board or body authorized to conduct a hearing or inquiry, is granted time off for the time necessary.
+Verification of the dates and times of service may be required. - 2.
+WITNESS DUTY LEAVE: Any employee who is called to serve as a subpoenaed witness in a court of law before a judge, or before a legislative committee, administrative proceeding, or any official board or body authorized to conduct a hearing or inquiry, is granted time off for the time necessary.
 Time spent serving as a witness in a work-related, legal proceeding is treated as time worked for pay purposes (less any witness fees received).
 Except as provided above, all witness duty is unpaid.
 Employees may, however, use any available paid vacation, compensatory time, like time, or floating holiday time off for such absences from work.
 Employees must present a copy of the subpoena served on them to their supervisor for scheduling and verification purposes no later than 24 hours after being served.

-F. DOMESTIC VIOLENCE LEAVE AND ACCOMMODATION POLICY
+E. DOMESTIC VIOLENCE LEAVE AND ACCOMMODATION POLICY